music-markdown/almost-in-time/Lucky - Jason Mraz.md

 l1: Oh my, baby I'm trying

 c1:       C              Am
-l1: Boy I hear you in my dreams
+l2: Boy I hear you in my dreams

 c1:             Dm                G
-l1: I feel you whisper across the sea
+l2: I feel you whisper across the sea

 c1:            Em            Am
-l1: I keep you with me in my heart
+l2: I keep you with me in my heart

 c1:               Dm        G                  Am
-l1: You make it easier when life gets hard
+l2: You make it easier when life gets hard

 ## Chorus

 c1: Am        Dm                   G
-l1: Lucky I'm in love with my best friend
+l3: Lucky I'm in love with my best friend

 c1:                 C               Am
-l1: Lucky to have been where I have been
+l3: Lucky to have been where I have been

 c1: Am        Dm                   G
-l1: Lucky to be coming home again
+l3: Lucky to be coming home again

 c1: C         Am              G
-l1: Oooohhooohhohhooohh
+l3: Oooohhooohhohhooohh

 ## Bridge

 c1: Dm                    Am
 l1: They don't know how   long it  takes
+l2:            They don't know how long  it takes

 c1: G             Am
-l1: Waiting for a love like this
+l3: Waiting for a love like this

 c1: Dm               Am
 l1: Every time  we   say goodbye
+l2:       Every time we  say goodbye

 c1: G             Am
-l1: I wish we had one more kiss
+l3: I wish we had one more kiss

 c1: Dm            Am                    G Am Dm            G
-l1: I'll wait for you I'll promise you, I will            (I'm)
+l3: I'll wait for you I'll promise you, I will            (I'm)

 ## Chorus

 c1: Am        Dm                   G
-l1: Lucky I'm in love with my best friend
+l3: Lucky I'm in love with my best friend

 c1:                 C               Am
-l1: Lucky to have been where I have been
+l3: Lucky to have been where I have been

 c1:             Dm                   G
-l1: Lucky to be coming home again
+l3: Lucky to be coming home again

 c1:       Am              Dm               G
-l1: We're lucky we're in love every way
+l3: We're lucky we're in love every way

 c1:               C                    Am
-l1: Lucky to have stayed where we have stayed
+l3: Lucky to have stayed where we have stayed

 c1:             Dm          G
-l1: Lucky to be coming home someday
+l3: Lucky to be coming home someday

 ## Verse